uttamkn/youtldr/README.md

 7. **Error Handling**
    - Comprehensive error handling for almost all possible scenarios, ensuring a smooth user experience.

-8. **Responsive UI**
-   - Developed a user-friendly, responsive interface using the Bolt design framework.

 ## Heads Up